AndrewEsenin/Simple_Path_Tracer_Documentation/README.md

 ### Migrate
 You can migrate assets from the Demo Project to your project as follows:
 1. Select the necessary assets.
-2. Select Migrat, all dependent assets that will also need to be ьшпкфеув will be marked here.
+2. Select Migrat, all dependent assets that will also need to be migrated will be marked here.

 ![SPT_18](https://github.com/AndrewEsenin/Simple_Path_Tracer_Documentation/assets/150374215/b91ab1d3-5609-4a26-83ce-c1654b08bc47)